jshwlkr/Family-Cookbook/desserts.md

 1/3 c. melted margarine

-Spread the apples in a lightly greased 2 st. baking dish, sprinkle with ½ c. walnuts, ¼ c. sugar cinnamon.
+Spread the apples in a lightly greased 2 qt. baking dish, sprinkle with ½ c. walnuts, ¼ c. sugar cinnamon.
 In a med.
-Mixing bowl stire together flour, ½ c. sugar, bk.
-Pd.
+Mixing bowl stir together flour, ½ c. sugar, bk. pd.

-In a small bowl combine egg mixture into dry Ingrid till smooth.
+In a small bowl combine egg mixture into dry ingredients till smooth.
 Pour over apples, sprinkle with remaining walnuts.

 Bake 50– 55min.
 3250 or till a toothpick comes out clean.